-Appraisal systems: analysis by CA Student Ben Carvell
+Appraisal systems: analysis by former student Ben Carvell

-CA Student Ben Carvell, Senior Audit Associate in Financial Services with KPMG, explored the impact of performance management systems on the manifestation of accounting scandals.
+Ben Carvell CA, Assistant Manager for the Global Strategy Group at KPMG UK, explored the impact of performance management systems on the manifestation of accounting scandals.

-As part of his dissertation research, he interviewed several high-profile executives including a former executive Vice President of Enron, and the HR manager for global Enron employment, to ascertain how performance contributed to the eventual closure of the business.
+As part of his dissertation research for his BSc (hons) Accounting degree at the University of Exeter, he interviewed several high-profile executives including a former executive Vice President of Enron, and the HR manager for global Enron employment, to ascertain how performance contributed to the eventual closure of the business.

 His paper looked at the ‘rank and yank’ management technique popular in the late 20th century, in which employees were graded on a ‘vitality curve’ and subsequently dismissed if they did not meet a certain level on the curve.

 Performance appraisal systems are an integral part of businesses.
 However, certain approaches to performance appraisals can have a detrimental impact on the culture within a company, and can even lead to accounting scandals.

 This paper aims to explore possible links between the performance management system used in Enron, particularly ‘Rank and Yank’, and its subsequent scandal and failure.
 Semi-structured interviews with three ex-Enron employees were analysed using thematic analysis.